KRMisha/Makefile/README.md

-  run             Build and run executable (debug configuration by default) copyassets      Copy assets to executable directory for selected platform and configuration cleanassets     Clean assets from executable directories (all platforms) clean           Clean build and bin directories (all platforms) compdb          Generate JSON compilation database (compile_commands.json) format          Format source code using clang-format format-check    Check that source code is formatted using clang-format
+  run             Build and run executable (debug configuration by default) copyassets      Copy assets to executable directory for selected platform and configuration cleanassets     Clean assets from executable directories (all platforms) clean           Clean build directory (all platforms) compdb          Generate JSON compilation database (compile_commands.json) format          Format source code using clang-format format-check    Check that source code is formatted using clang-format